 Members Benefit from an Informative 2018 FDA Meeting & UDI Workshop

-More than 35 DTA members attended the recent FDA Meeting and UDI Workshop hosted by the Dental Trade Alliance.
+More than 35 DTA members attended the 2018 FDA Meeting and UDI Workshop hosted by the Dental Trade Alliance.
 During the meeting, members had the opportunity to speak directly with FDA reviewers who approve their new 510(k) device applications.
 In addition, FDA Center for Devices and Radiological Health staff provided updated information about the new FDA divisions and how FDA plans to speed up the 510(k) application process.

 On Jan.
 30, members had the opportunity to meet with FDA review staff and ask questions about new 510(k) submissions, bringing devices to market sooner, radiography, sterilization, single use devices, and direct marking.
 The key takeaways were: